Fore River Bridge Replacement Project, Quincy | Weymouth

 Route 3A, Quincy/Weymouth, Massachusetts

 The deteriorating Fore River Bridge carries 32,000 vehicles per day and is a gateway to the South Shore.
-MassDOT constructed a new, permanent, movable bridge that safely and efficiently met cyclists’, pedestrians’, drivers’, and maritime users’ needs while improving residents’ and drivers’ quality of life through fewer and faster bridge openings.
-For the Base Technical Concept, HSH developed all traffic plans, including TTCPs, signals, signage, and markings.
-We evaluated and designed mitigation for alternate routes and performed an extensive evaluation to determine a very specific limitations of Operations regarding required numbers of lanes by seasonality and time of day.
+The Massachusetts Department of Transportation (MassDOT) constructed a new, permanent, movable bridge that safely and efficiently met cyclists’, pedestrians’, drivers’, and maritime users’ needs while improving residents’ and drivers’ quality of life through fewer and faster bridge openings.
+HSH developed all traffic engineering plans, including temporary traffic control plans (TTCPs), interconnected traffic signals, signage, and markings, including re-design of striping of the rotary to the west of the bridge.
+We evaluated and designed mitigation for alternate routes and performed an extensive evaluation to determine a very specific Limitations of Operations regarding required numbers of lanes by seasonality and time of day.

 HSH performed a comprehensive outreach program across the South Shore to find alternate routes for motorists and to understand what the lane restrictions would mean for their daily commute.
-HSH provided support to MassDOT’s press and legislative liaison units for site walks by local media and elected officials’ briefings to the Mayors and their key staff; generation and placement of informative posters in ferry terminals and commuter rail stations within the project area; deposits of informational materials in public libraries and town halls from Canton to Marshfield; door-to-door outreach in the zone immediately around the bridge; and public information meetings in Quincy and Weymouth.
-Impacts to drivers have been managed throughout the project, and the impacts to South Shore traffic have been minimized.
+HSH provided support to MassDOT’s press and legislative liaison units for site walks by local media and elected officials; briefings to the Mayors and their key staff; and public information meetings in Quincy and Weymouth, among other public outreach tasks.